-Lee Lane joined Hudson Institute as a Visiting Fellow in 2010; he is also an outside consultant to NERA Economic Consulting.
+Lee Lane is a former Visiting Fellow of Hudson Institute.
 Mr. Lane has been Co-Director of the Geoengineering Project at the American Enterprise Institute, Executive Director of the Climate Policy Center, Vice President for Research at CSX Corporation, Vice President for Policy at the Association of American Railroads, and he founded the consulting firm Policy Services, Inc.

 Lane is the author of Strategic Options for the Bush Administration Climate Policy, and he has authored or co-authored numerous policy briefing papers, articles, and book chapters.
 NASA selected Mr. Lane to be the lead author of a report on geoengineering as a tool of climate policy.
 He has published columns or been quoted in the Wall Street Journal, the New York Times, the Financial Times, Time Magazine, the Washington Times, Regulation, Milken Review, and many other outlets.
 Mr. Lane has testified before the U.S. House of Representatives Committee on Science and Technology and has frequently been an invited expert at policy conferences.
 He received his B.A. degree with honors from the University of Wisconsin, where he also completed two years of post-graduate work in European history.